MO'S REWILDING ISLAND RETREAT

 Fireside Discussions (indoors or outdoors)

 *Re-wilding means restoring ourselves to ways of living that give us greater mental and physical health and return a natural balance to our bodies and our relationship with the earth’s ecosystems.
 Re-wilding teaches us how to return to using all of our senses to discover ways of living in a natural world that many people are disconnected from in their daily lives.
 For those interested, Monica can also share some Shinrin Yoku techniques that help you to relax in nature.

 Monica has designed the retreat to give you a truly immersive experience of the island’s ecology and the abundance of wild food and herbs growing there.
 Foraging walks will cover the different habitats on the island.
 Together, you will visit the seashore for coastal plants, go inland to find wallabies and deer, watch the seabirds that fearlessly breed on the cliffs, and gather food and herbs from the castle’s beautiful organic walled garden and woodland.

-Throughout the weekend, you will learn various skills that you can take with you and continue to use at home.
+Throughout the weekend, you will have the opportunity to learn various skills that you can take with you and continue to use at home.
 Learning to safely identify and responsibly collect seasonal ingredients is a key part of this workshop, as well as learning how to prepare and cook the harvest.
-Masterclasses will include (season-dependent):
+Masterclasses may include (season-dependent):

 Making Wild Mushroom Paté